 A chronicle of the life of a rapper who had a significant impact on the hip-hop culture of the South in the United States.
-In his memoirs, he sincerely talks about the volatility of life and about the difficulties and successes he went through.
+In his significantly impacted by the volatility of life and the difficulties and successes he went through.

 Gucci Mane has co-authored the book with Neil Martinez-Belkin, former editor of XXL Magazine.
 Later, Gucci Mane released another book – The Gucci Mane Guide to Greatness.